MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Update-MgBetaGroupTeamScheduleTimeOff.md

 Replace an existing timeOff.
 If the specified timeOff doesn't exist, this method returns `404 Not found`.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Update-MgGroupTeamScheduleTimeOff](/powershell/module/Microsoft.Graph.Teams/Update-MgGroupTeamScheduleTimeOff?view=graph-powershell-v1.0)

 ## SYNTAX

 ### UpdateExpanded (Default)